nickgreyink/Perl-Within-Pages/README.md

 # Perl-Within-Pages

-Trying to turn PWP into a pragma.
-Bear with me.
+No. No pragma.
+Maybe later.
+Going back to a script.

 The file you want is pwp.pl.
 Everything else is just to test it.